-TIP TIG WELDING
+TIP TIG Welding Em Craig.

-Those that use Pulsed MIG GTAW and Flux Cored on 5G pipe welds, will when using TIP TIG find from the root to fill passes, that the TIP TIG unique weld characteristic discussed in the Welding Process section, make TIP TIG the easiest to use process.
-This process reduces all position welder skill requirements.
+What used to be difficult is now made simple.
+Those that use Pulsed MIG, GTAW and Gas Shielded Flux Cored on 5 – 6G pipe welds, will when using TIP TIG find from the root to fill passes, that the TIP TIG unique weld characteristic that are discussed in the Welding Process section, make TIP TIG the easiest to use all position process.

-Next time your weld shop utilizes two arc weld processes for one code weld application, such as TIG and Flux Cored, or TIG and MIG, remember if TIP TIG was utilized, one power source, one weld wire, one gas, one welder qualification procedure, and one weld procedure, with two common weld settings.
-In contrast to the DC TIG process, TIP TIG with all position welds is as cost effective as Pulsed MIG.
+Next time your weld shop utilizes two arc weld processes for a code weld application, processes such as GTAW and Flux Cored, or GTAW and Pulsed MIG, remember if TIP TIG was utilized, the shop would use one power source, one weld wire, one gas, with one welder qualification procedure, and one simple weld procedure, with typically no more than two common weld settings.
+In contrast to the DC GTAW process, TIP TIG with “all position” welds can be as cost effective as Pulsed MIG or flux cored.
+Important.
 With TIP TIG code quality welds, there are no weld application size, thickness or metal restrictions.

 In the METALS section view the unique TIP TIG benefits attained

 The solution to consistently attain optimum code weld & part quality on all steels, alloy steels and alloys, is to utilize the easy to use, semi-automated TIP TIG process, that can enable both the highest possible weld quality, while producing the lowest welded part heat input.

 The unique TIP TIG combination that provides the highest weld quality with the lowest possible welded part heat, and also the widest possible weld joules range, provides weld / part properties not possible from TIG – MIG or FCAW.